invpe/GridShell/Documentation/Tutorials/Task.md

 Sensors send telemetry data to GridShell on 10 minute intervals, request network to calculate values on hourly / daily basis and use GridShell explorer dashboards to visualize the data.

-No servers in between make these sensors super fast in deployment and absolutely cost neutral leaving zero carbon-footprint, being green 100%.
+No servers in between make these sensors super fast in deployment and absolutely cost neutral leaving zero carbon-footprint, being 100% green.

 # Example tasks